 The UChicago Youth Internship Program is looking for motivated, hardworking youth who:

-Priority will be given to students who live in or attend a high school in the Office of Civic Engagement’s nine-neighborhood focus area on the South Side: Douglas, Grand Boulevard, Greater Grand Crossing, Hyde Park, Kenwood, Oakland, South Shore, Washington Park, and Woodlawn.
+Priority given to those who live in or attend a high school in communities adjacent to the University, including Douglas, Grand Boulevard, Greater Grand Crossing, Hyde Park, Kenwood, Oakland, South Shore, Washington Park, and Woodlawn.

 Year 1 interns will work and attend programming Monday through Thursday, 9:00 a.m. – 3:00 p.m.